Derek Fildebrandt

-Derek Alexander Gerhard Fildebrandt (born October 18, 1985) is a Canadian politician and media executive.
+Derek Alexander Gerhard Fildebrandt (born 18 October 1985) is a Canadian politician and media executive.
 He is the publisher, president and chief executive officer of the Western Standard New Media Corp.
 He is a former member of the Legislative Assembly of Alberta.
-He is currently a member of the Wildrose Independence Party of Alberta, an Alberta separatist party.

 Canadian Taxpayers Federation

 After working in Ottawa as a National Research Director, Fildebrandt moved to Alberta in 2012 when he was promoted to the post of Alberta Director.

 In February 2014, Fildebrandt released the CTF's balanced budget plan calling for $2.4 billion in spending cuts to business subsidies and the bureaucracy.
 In May 2014 he spoke out about buyout payments to political appointees.
 He was a conservative critic of former PC Premier Jim Prentice, calling him a "tax and spend liberal."
 During the Alberta PC leadership race, he filed Freedom of Information requests for Jim Prentice's federal expense records, releasing them in September 2014 which came after controversy about alleged irregularities in the destruction of the records.

 Fildebrandt was credited by the Calgary Sun with playing a significant role in the downfall of former Alberta Premier Alison Redford and former Alberta Finance Minister Doug Horner.
 His term as Alberta Director of the CTF ended in November 2014.